palantir/gradle-guide/errorprones.md

 <tr>
 <td>

-<a id="GetProjectInvocations" href="guide/diagnosing-build-performance.md#unrelated-tasks-not-running-in-parallel-within-the-same-project">`GetProjectInvocations`</a>
+<a id="GetProjectInvocations" href="guide/adopting-the-configuration-cache.md#solving-configuration-cache-problems">`GetProjectInvocations`</a>

 </td>
 <td>
-<a href="guide/diagnosing-build-performance.md#unrelated-tasks-not-running-in-parallel-within-the-same-project">Please read</a>
+<a href="guide/adopting-the-configuration-cache.md#solving-configuration-cache-problems">Please read</a>
 </td>
 <td>

 Don't call `getProject()` in task actions.
-Large, mutable Gradle model types like `Gradle`, `Settings`, or `Project` should not be passed into tasks as inputs.
 Instead, your tasks should take in the "smallest" type required for the task's functionality.
 For example, instead of taking in `Project` to later do `project.version`, you should declare the project version as a `Property<String>`.
 Doing so improves performance in two ways:
 1. It makes your tasks compatible with the configuration cache
-2. It prevents tasks from being rendered out-of-date by a mutation unrelated to the task, e.g. to `project.name`
+2. It increases task parallelism.
+When two tasks, such as printProjectName and printProjectVersion, both require the same Project object as input, they cannot run in parallel due to prevent concurrent access.
+However, if their inputs are changed to Provider<String> name and Provider<String> version respectively, the tasks become independent and can execute in parallel.

 </td>